FranciscoSalanova/note-app/README.md

 # note-app
-A web app to store notes for logged in users using Flask framework.
+A web app with a notepad for logged in users using Flask framework.